 NATIONAL OVERVIEW – 2018

-Of the 121 million households in the U.S., 42% (51 million) could not afford basic necessities of housing, child care, food, transportation, health care, a smartphone plan, and taxes in 2018:
+In 2018, of the 121 million households in the U.S., 42% (51 million) could not afford basic necessities of housing, child care, food, transportation, health care, a smartphone plan, and taxes:

 - 16 million households (13%) were in poverty, meaning they earned below the Federal Poverty Level (FPL)